-Now that the cup is almost full, you should notice hat the heart is almost fully formed.
-All you need to do is lift up the jug, and pull through, to create the top and the bottom of the heart.
+Now that the cup is almost full, you should notice top the heart is almost fully formed.
+All you need to do is lift up the jug, and pull through, to finish creating the top and the bottom of the heart.

 Getting your jug angle perfect also helps you to create a nice symmetrical heart.

 Make sure you are careful when setting the crema, if not you might pour a great pattern but it won't look good if it's washed out.

 Once you get the basic heart down, try wiggling your jug back and fourth as the bulb is forming to create something more textured.

 The heart is a great pattern to start off your latte art journey.
 Remember quality milk and espresso will make it a lot easier to get your patterns helping - thanks to La Marzocco for lending me the linea mini for this series!

 Milk Texture, Milk Type & Temperature

 It's important - as it is with most latte art - that your milk isn't too thin.
 If so it will be harder to set the crema, and your pattern might slide around in the cup.
 If you’re pouring one coffee, your milk should expand by 1cm in the jug when steaming if you have the right amount of froth in your milk.

 For pouring latte art, using full cream milk will make your life easier.
 The higher fat content holds the microfoam together much better, making it easier to pour latte art patterns.
 If you need drink alternate milks such as almond milk or oat milk, I’d recommend buying one which is specifically designed to be used with coffee.
 Almond Breeze (cafe version) or Minor Figures Oat Milk are two examples.